 On your first driving lesson, perhaps the first learning curve you'll need to master is using the steering wheel.
 There's nothing to fear as you'll get used to it very quickly!

-The steering wheel is used to control the steering system and the direction of the vehicle, and comprises a linkage system to direct the vehicle, through the front wheels.
-But there is more to the steering wheel, than most people consider.
+The steering wheel is used to control the steering system and the direction of the vehicle and comprises a linkage system to direct the vehicle, through the front wheels.
+But there is more to using the steering wheel than most people consider.

 Steering while reversing

-When approaching a right hand bend, move your right hand up towards the top of the wheel (approximately 1o’clock on the clock-face) in preparation for pulling down to steer around the curve.
-With a left hand bend, you would prepare by taking your left hand up (11o’clock on the clock-face).
+When approaching a right-hand bend, move your right hand up towards the top of the wheel (approximately 1 o’clock on the clock-face) in preparation for pulling down to steer around the curve.

 With a left-hand bend, you would prepare by taking your left hand up (11 o’clock on the clock-face).

 If you're getting ready to to take your Theory Test, you'll need our Driving Theory Test 4 in 1 App to help with your revision.
 It has everything you'll ever need to ace a first-time pass including all the latest licensed DVSATheory Test revision materials - all for just £4.99!